Pinus merkusii

-Pinus merkusii, the Merkus pine or Sumatran pine, is a pine native to the Malesia region of southeast Asia, and the only one that occurs naturally south of the equator.
+Pinus merkusii, the Merkus pine or Sumatran pine, is a species of conifer in the family Pinaceae, a pine native to parts of southeast Asia, and the only member of its genus that occurs naturally south of the equator.

 Description

 Pinus merkusii is a medium-sized to large tree, reaching 25–45 m tall and with a trunk diameter of up to 1 m.
 The bark is orange-red, thick and deeply fissured at the base of the trunk, and thin and flaky in the upper crown.
 The leaves ('needles') are in pairs, very slender, 15–20 cm long and less than 1 mm thick, green to yellowish green.

 The cones are narrow conic, 5–8 cm long and 2 cm broad at the base when closed, green at first, ripening glossy red-brown.
 They open to 4–5 cm broad at maturity to release the seeds.
 The seeds are 5–6 mm long, with a 15–20 mm wing, and are wind-dispersed.